aronweiler/assistant/README.md

 Run the [create_database.py](src\db\database\create_database.py) python script.

-This creates the database, and alters it to run the PGVector extension.
+This creates the database...  but for some reason the vector extension is not create.

+Connect to the new database, and run: `CREATE EXTENSION IF NOT EXISTS vector;`

 ### - Set up database migrations:
 Migrations make it easy to add/change/remove things from the database when you already have data in there.